rackerlabs/design-system/_component_design/bulk-selection.md

 ## When to use

-Add bulk selection to a table when you want users to be able to select (or deselect) all visible rows, and then perform an action on the group of selected rows.
-If the information you are presenting in a table is read-only, do not include bulk selection.
+Add bulk selection options to a table when you want users to be able to select (or deselect) all visible rows, and then perform an action on the group of selected rows.
+If the information you are presenting in a table is read-only, do not provide bulk selection.

 When compared to selecting checkboxes individually, bulk selection is a more convenient approach to selecting or deselecting all visible rows.